zinguala/DevSecOps12_FinalProject/README.md

 - at the end hit save

 # installtion finished!!! now its time to test the cluster:

+- fisrt run one of the jenkins jobs: click on build now and wait for the build to finish.

 - create vm and install postman: